 - It commonly affects middle-aged people between the ages of 40-60 especially women.

 - People who wear a shoulder sling for prolonged periods following trivial trauma or surgery.

-- Diabetics are at an higher risk with nearly 20% of them getting afflicted by it.
+- Diabetics are at a higher risk with nearly 20% of them getting afflicted by it.

-- Certain other medical conditions such as underactive Thyroid, Stroke and Parkinson disease have known to cause frozen shoulder.
+- Certain other medical conditions such as underactive Thyroid, Stroke, and Parkinson’s disease have known to cause frozen shoulder.

 5. What are the treatment options?

 - Physiotherapy- This is the most common mode of treatment.
 The goal is to stretch your shoulder joint and recover motion.
-This can take anywhere from few weeks to few months.
+This can take anywhere from a few weeks to a few months.